dioptre/PosePredictor/README.md

 - **Real-Time**: Optimized for RPi deployment with TensorFlow Lite
 - **🎯 Predictive**: Anticipates future poses and motion patterns
 - **Biomechanical**: Physics-informed constraints ensure realistic predictions
+- **🔮 Self-Supervising**: Predicts its own sensor data for noise reduction and occlusion handling
+- **⚡ Hardware-Minimal**: Can work with ToF-only (no RGB camera needed for deployment)

 **Architecture Components:**
 ```python